meternx01/WalmartCodingApp/readme.md

 - **Retrofit + Gson** for networking and JSON parsing
 - **Kotlin Coroutines** for asynchronous operations
 - **LiveData** for reactive UI updates
-- **Edge-to-Edge** UI support with WindowInsets handling
+- **View Binding** for type-safe view lookups
 - **Cleartext Traffic** configuration for non-HTTPS endpoints

-This project is ideal for hiring managers to review clean, maintainable code and an up‑to‑date Android tech stack.
+This project contains clean, maintainable code and an up‑to‑date Android tech stack.

 ---